Fluorescent CRISPR-Cas9 complexes injected into mouse primary hepatocytes with the CRISPR system.

 Process hundreds of cells/hour with intuitive software

-Traditional methods deliver material to the cytoplasm.
-However, as DNA is unstable in this compartment, in this case, transportation to the nucleus is inefficient.
+Traditional methods deliver the CRISPR-Cas components (Cas9 protein, guide RNA, DNA repair template) to the cytoplasm.
+However, as these components are unstable in this compartment and have to be transported to the nucleus, editing of the targeted locus becomes inefficient.
 With the CRISPR system, pass easily over the cytoplasmic and nuclear membranes in directly delivering the material to the nucleus, making sure that your CRISPR-Cas complexes and repair template reach their targets.
 This increases the chance of HDR events to happen.

 Adherent cells can easily be isolated using a FluidFM micropipette.
 This is particularly relevant to analyze the success of your gene editing, or to create a monoclonal cell line from the successfully edited cells.
 Discover more about FluidFM cell isolation here.